DecentralisedGaming/Book/06_blockchain_gaming_architecture.md

   <img src="/images/architecture/Decentralised_Monolithic.png">
 </p>

-Figure 1.
-Decentralised monolithic: all game logic is processed at layer 1
+**Figure 1**: Decentralised monolithic: all game logic is processed at layer 1

 The monolithic architecture scales poorly, so it will rarely make sense to put all of the game’s logic directly into the node software (aka the blockchain client).
 It is also too optimistic to expect the next generation of blockchains to hold a lot of complex game logic directly inside the node software since it most likely requires a lot of data to sit on-chain.
 Even if the logic is pre-compiled and packaged as part of the node software, rather than as smart contracts, it is unlikely to be enough of an efficiency gain.